Visiting Sea World During Pregnancy

 Most of Sea World’s rides that would be too intense for pregnant women are either clearly marked or clearly not a good idea; one look at Kraken and you’ll be sure to avoid it during pregnancy.
-The good news for pregnant women is that Sea World is largely show and experienced based; you can enjoy watching Shamu and friends frolic just as much as your non-pregnant neighbors.
+The good news for pregnant women is that Sea World is large shows and experienced-based; you can enjoy watching Shamu and friends frolic just as much as your non-pregnant neighbors.
 You may want to avoid sitting in the “Splash Zone”, if your clothing is already a little uncomfortable, adding a few gallons of salted water to the mix won’t help.

 Enjoy shows like One Ocean and Blue Horizons without reservation, then head to some of the on-site exhibits like Dolphin Cove and the fun frolics at Penguin Encounter.
 Exploring the different animal exhibits allows you to travel and view the park at your own pace; you can sit down and take breaks as needed.

 Aquatic, Sea World’s water park may not hold much appeal for pregnant women as a primary destination.
 If you are heading to Aquatica with the whole family, you can have a restful day by snagging a spot in the shade and sticking to mild water rides like Loggerhead Lane, the park’s lazy river.
-You can also enjoy the parks side by side wave pools, Cutback Cove and Big Surf Shores, just stick to the shallows and avoid the large crowds.
+You can also enjoy the side of the park by side wave pools, Cutback Cove, and Big Surf Shores, just stick to the shallows and avoid the large crowds.

-If you are looking for a luxurious marine themed getaway, look no further than Discovery Cove.
-Since the park capacity is capped at 1,000 guests per day, you won’t have to worry about crowds; you’ll be able to relax and enjoy the park and exhibits in comfort.
-Pregnant women will probably want to pass on the dolphin encounter, but a plunge into one of the other salt water pools can be very invigorating.
-The natural buoyancy of salt water will help take the excess weight off your joints; you may want to float the day away when you visit Discovery Cove during pregnancy.
+If you are looking for a luxurious marine-themed getaway, look no further than Discovery Cove.
+Since the park's capacity is capped at 1,000 guests per day, you won’t have to worry about crowds; you’ll be able to relax and enjoy the park and exhibits in comfort.
+Pregnant women will probably want to pass on the dolphin encounter, but a plunge into one of the other saltwater pools can be very invigorating.
+The natural buoyancy of saltwater will help take the excess weight off your joints; you may want to float the day away when you visit Discovery Cove during pregnancy.

 Sea World is not a huge park, so take your time exploring and build in plenty of rest time.
 Plan on seeing shows throughout the day, you’ll get a chance to sit down for a while at each show.
 If you have been experiencing morning sickness, avoid the animal exhibits before lunch; the odor may not bother most people, but if you are sensitive to smells while pregnant, it could be a problem.